 The continued growth of the digital age means businesses, healthcare organizations, and governmental agencies are being inundated with big data.
 Transforming the meaningless bits of data into usable materials that can provide a competitive advantage requires people who can analyze, interpret, and define the information.

-So is a master’s in business analytics worth it?
+So is a master’s in data analytics worth it?
 If you’re looking for a career that will put you in high demand among employers, the answer is a resounding yes.
-Big Data has created a need for more employees who are skilled in both business and data analytics, a 2016 McKinsey Global Institute report found—and as a growing number of companies use data to power growth and move into new business sectors, there are not enough data scientists to fill that need.
-Currently, there is a shortage of 250,000 business data analysts and data scientists, providing ample growth opportunities for students pursuing a masters in business data analytics.
+Big data has created a need for more employees who are skilled in both business and data analytics, a 2016 McKinsey Global Institute report found—and as a growing number of companies use data to power growth and move into new business sectors, there are not enough data scientists to fill that need.
+Currently, there is a shortage of 250,000 business data analysts and data scientists, providing ample growth opportunities for students pursuing a master’s in data analytics.

 “Across the board, companies report that finding the right talent is the biggest hurdle they face in trying to integrate data and analytics into their existing operations,” the McKinsey report said.
 “Approximately half of executives across geographies and industries reported greater difficulty recruiting analytical talent than filling any other kind of role.”

 The Advent of Big Data Creates a Need for Data Analytics

 Data comes in all forms and covers all topics, from benign interactions on social media to crime statistics used by law enforcement.
 About 90% of the data today has been created in just the past few years, leading to the advent of big data.
 Each day, about 2.5 quintillion bytes of data are being created.
 When taken individually, they form a big mess of information.
 But when woven together into cohesive groups, the data becomes valuable chunks of information that can be used in millions of applications.

 Big data analytics is used in a variety of business applications and throughout various organizations.
 Among them are the following: